akashdevcc/create-t3-turbo/README.md

   ├─ schema
   |   └─ Schema for SQL DB
   ├─ validators
-  |   └─ Logging for server apps using pino
+  |   └─ Zod Validators to be used accross the apps
   └─ web
       └─ Start of a UI package for the webapp using shadcn-ui tooling